birbirsekiz/inside-paradox/README.md

 ### About the Game

-- A character who tries to discover himself before exploring the world.
+:white_check_mark: _A character who tries to discover himself before exploring the world._

-- This puzzle platform game touches on inner contradiction.
+:white_check_mark: _This puzzle platform game touches on inner contradiction._

-- The game can be completed in about 5~15 minutes.
+:white_check_mark: _The game can be completed in about 5~15 minutes._

-_This game is developed for **Google Game and App Academy**._
+:point_right: _This game is developed for **Google Game and App Academy**._

-_Although the game can be reached to the end, it is still under development._
+:ballot_box_with_check: _Although the game can be reached to the end, it is still under development._

 ### Gameplay
 https://user-images.githubusercontent.com/61617126/197409496-2d9fa8ff-2a34-4a5a-ab0f-ffe06affc5ff.mp4